Palm Springs Architect - William Cody - Visit Palm Springs tag-img

 bonita granville

-Bette Davis on left, Bonita Granville on right.
+Bette Davis is on the left, and Bonita Granville is on the right.

 Wrather’s property was a playground for Hollywood’s elite throughout the 1950s and 1960s.
-This included Marilyn Monroe and Betty Grable, as well as other VIPs, such as the Nixons and Reagans.
+This included Marilyn Monroe, Betty Grable, and other VIPs like the Nixons and Reagans.
 Over the past few decades, the property fell into disrepair and lost its glamour.
 That is, until Los Angeles-based “designer to the stars” Steve Hermann learned that the property was for sale and snapped it up.
 L’Horizon was reopened in July 2015 after a multi-million dollar renovation.

 l'horizon palm springs